4Players/odin-sdk-unity/README.md

 ODIN is a cross-platform software development kit (SDK) that enables developers to integrate real-time chat technology into multiplayer games, apps and websites.

-The ODIN SDK for Unity adds real-time VoIP communication to your Unity game, thus making it more social and interactive, while increasing the immersion of the experience for your players.
+The ODIN package for Unity adds real-time VoIP communication to your game, thus making it more social and interactive, while increasing the immersion of the experience for your players.

 [Online Documentation](https://www.4players.io/developers/)